 The unique design of the Trapzilla® provides advantages that a traditional, below ground grease trap doesn’t have.

 The Trapzilla® offers patented flat separation curve technology.

 Traditional grease interceptors frequently suffer separation efficiency losses when the grease layer exceeds 25% of the internal liquid depth volume.
 This is why these older grease interceptors have very large footprints - to provide an adequate operating service period before reaching 25% full.
 The unique design of the Trapzilla grease trap maintains peak separation efficiency well past the 25% full threshold, allowing it to store large quantities of fats, oils and grease in a small footprint.

 What is Thermal Inversion?

 The Trapzilla® also has a horizontal baffle that prevents thermal inversion.
 What is thermal inversion?
 When warmer effluent enters the grease trap, the trapped cold water layer under the retained grease layer suddenly falls downward as rapidly rising hotter water rises to take the place of the cold water.
 As the cold water layer falls, it also pulls the underside of the overhead grease layer down along with it into the rapidly moving water low along the bottom of the separator.
 Thermal inversion is why traditional grease separators have large internal volumes.
 As the grease layer approaches 25% of the internal volume depth in traditional grease traps, thermal inversion effect losses may occur.
 In layman’s terms, the traditional grease trap becomes a gigantic lava lamp.
-The Trapzilla’s patented/patent pending thermal inversion control design retains high-separation efficiency and high grease capacity within a small footprint ideal for space constrained food service establishments.
+The Trapzilla has its own patented/patent pending thermal inversion control, with a design that retains high-separation efficiency and high grease capacity within a small footprint ideal for space constrained food service establishments.